Research Experience

 (Jun.
 2022 - Feb.
 2023)

-As an undergraduate research assistant, I worked on developing a recombinant protein expression system to improve production efficiency of human EGF (hEGF).
-I designed gene constructs that fused a Bacillus subtilis–derived signal peptide with the E. coli–derived Trigger Factor (TF) and conducted expression and secretion assays.
-Through this work, I gained hands-on experience in enhancing the solubility and extracellular secretion of recombinant proteins.
+As an undergraduate RA at KIOST, I involved in developing a recombinant protein expression system to improve production efficiency of human EGF (hEGF).
+I designed gene constructs that fused a Bacillus subtilis–derived signal peptide(SP) with the E. coli–derived Trigger Factor (TF) and conducted expression and secretion assays.
+Through this work, I gained hands-on experience in more effective secretion of recombinant proteins.
 These results laid the groundwork for subsequent efforts and were later incorporated into a national R&D project launched in 2025: “Development of an Advanced Platform for Recombinant Biopharmaceutical Production Based on Marine Biological Nanomachinery.”
-These experiences convinced me that interdisciplinary research can be a key driver in solving complex challenges in the life sciences.
-At the same time, I recognized that addressing real health issues ultimately requires a fundamental systems-level understanding of the human organism.
+These experiences convinced me that interdisciplinary research can be a pivotal driver in solving complex challenges in the life sciences.
+Moreover, I recognized that addressing real health issues ultimately requires a fundamental systems-level understanding of the human organism.

-It was a hands-on experience that helped me build a solid foundation in microbial screening, antibiotic efficacy testing, and translational research combating antibiotic resistance through marine-derived therapeutics.
+It was a hands-on experience that helped me build a foundation in microbial screening, antibiotic efficacy testing, and translational research combating antibiotic resistance through marine-derived therapeutics.

 I led a field-to-lab project investigating whether tropical disease–carrying mosquitoes were entering Jeju Island as the climate warmed.
-Using BG-Sentinel traps at five sites in Seogwipo, we collected and morphologically identified specimens under a stereomicroscope, confirming Aedes albopictus as the dominant species.
-I extracted nucleic acids, amplified target regions by PCR, and verified bands via agarose gel electrophoresis before sequencing.
-BLAST and phylogenetic analysis revealed a 99% sequence match between Jeju and Vietnamese A. albopictus, strongly suggesting influx from tropical regions.
-Seasonal analysis also showed mosquito activity extending into winter months, indicating shifts in vector ecology linked to warming.
-This work demonstrated how climate change can reshape disease risk landscapes, integrating ecological survey, molecular diagnostics, and phylogenetics to assess dengue vector introduction and persistence on the island.
+Just as a note, this was when I was a high-schooler.
+Using bug traps at five sites in Jeju island, we collected and morphologically identified specimens under a stereomicroscope, confirming Aedes albopictus as the dominant species.
+I extracted nucleic acids, performed PCR, and verified bands via agarose gel electrophoresis before sequencing.
+BLAST and phylogenetic analysis revealed >99% sequence match between Jeju and Vietnamese A. albopictus, strongly suggesting influx from tropical regions.

 Development of Marine-Derived Broad-Spectrum Antibiotics in response to the Superbugs Pandemic